WHY IT IS NEEDED

 Damage, suffering and the cost of emergency aid will reduce when communities are capable of responding proactively to a disaster through early warning and early action.
 The goal is to collect and integrate data to predict the impact of impending disasters on vulnerable people that live in areas prone to natural disasters.
 This process is called Impact Based Forecasting (IBF) and consists of three steps that will be explained below.

-Impact Based Forecasting (IBF)
+Impact Based Forecasting (IBF) as part of FBF.

 1: Understanding Risk

 There are many factors in calculating risk.
 One simple indicator for example is measuring the distance a community lives from a major hospital.
 The further away they are, the more vulnerable they are.
-These types of indicators, (and many more) are placed in an interactive map or dashboard called Community Risk Assessment.
+These types of indicators, (and many more) are placed in an interactive map or dashboard called the Community Risk Assessment.

 2: Identify Impact

 To identify future impact on these communities, 510 combines the Community Risk Assessment data with data from historical events (how & where previous natural disasters took place) and combines it with machine learning techniques.
 This helps to identify “trigger levels” which indicates what level of risk needs to be reached to start an overall process called Forecast Based Financing.